Hornstrandir Nature Reserve in Iceland

 Hornstrandir has an abundance of plants, mainly due to the lack of grazing animals since the permanent residents left.
 There are over 250 species of flowering plants and ferns that can be found in the nature reserve.

-Many are native to the Westfjords region and some can only be found in the reserve.
-Huge areas of angelica (Angelica archangelica) can be seen as well as the bright pinks of sea pinks (Armeria maritima) and the fluffy white cotton grass (Eriophorum angustifolium) known as Klófífa in Icelandic.
+Many are native to the Westfjords region, and some can only be found in the reserve.
+Huge areas of angelica (Angelica archangelica) can be seen, as well as the bright pinks of sea pinks (Armeria maritima) and the fluffy white cotton grass (Eriophorum angustifolium) known as Klófífa in Icelandic.

-ACTIVITIES AT HORNSTRANDIR IN THE SUMMER MONTHS
+HORNSTRANDIR ACTIVITIES DURING THE SUMMER MONTHS

-As well as hiking it is also possible to explore the nature reserve by kayak and boat with tours from Ísafjörður with Borea Adventures.
+As well as hiking, it is also possible to explore the nature reserve by kayak and boat with tours from Ísafjörður with Borea Adventures.
 This small company also runs the ferry service from Ísafjörður and can help with hiking and camping in the nature reserve.

 HORNSTRANDIR NATURE RESERVE IN THE WINTER

-In the winter months the nature reserve is a completely different place to visit.
+In the winter months, the nature reserve is a completely different place to visit.
 The weather is extreme with winter storms blowing through with the landscape coated in snow.
-Huge snow drifts run down to the shore line with a distinctive appearance only seen in the Westfjords known as Moður locally.
+Huge snow drifts run down to the shoreline with a distinctive appearance only seen in the Westfjords known as Moður locally.

-Arctic foxes, ravens, eider ducks and harlequin ducks are the hardiest residents and sit out the storms that sweep over the peninsula.
+Arctic foxes, ravens, eider ducks, and harlequin ducks are the hardiest residents and sit out the storms that sweep over the peninsula.
 Food is sparse and the area is covered in a layer of snow and ice.

 The only place to stay in the winter is at Kvíar, an old homestead that is now a warm and cosy lodge sitting above the shoreline of the relatively sheltered Jökulfirðir Bay.
 Visitors are restricted in the winter and access has to be arranged in advance.